shyamssh/opinionated-pandas/README.md

 ## Content in the notebook

 Notebook walks through the important concepts in the pandas.
-My recommendation are to use subset of the library functions which are enough to do all of the data analysis that we usually do.
+My recommendation is to use subset of the library functions which are enough to do all of the data analysis that we usually do.

 Note - You will not find all the details for each conecept/method in the notebook.
 Notebook was prepared to just go through imporant functions.
 Please go through the reference link that are mentioned.